EllyPirelly/cf-meet/README.md

 - `http-server` to set up a local Node.js HTTP server

 #### Dependencies
-- `atatus-spa` application performance management tool; 14 day free trial used to track the Meet App
+- `atatus-spa` application performance management tool
+  - 14 day free trial used to track the Meet App
+  - is deactived again
 - `axios` to send requests from the React application to the authorization serverless endpoints
 - `nprogress` and pre-given styling https://raw.githubusercontent.com/rstacruz/nprogress/master/nprogress.css to create and display a progress bar at the top of the page
+- `recharts` for data visualization (ScatterChart and PieChart https://recharts.org/en-US)
 - `react` via `react-create-app` and all packages coming with it

 #### Dev Dependencies
 - `Enzyme` for Shallow Rendering
 - `@wojtekmaj/enzyme-adapter-react-17` Enzyme Adapter for React 17
-- `gh-pages` to host the project on GitHub Pages
+- `gh-pages` to "automatically" build and deploy to `gh-pages` branch, see script in `package.json`
 - `jest-cucumber` to use Gherkin-based test scenarios to drive acceptance tests
 - `puppeteer` to test and simulate user interactions in a browser